-It is always advisable to review your payment card statements for any unauthorized charges.
-You should immediately report any such charges to your card issuer because payment card network rules generally provide that cardholders are not responsible for unauthorized charges that are timely reported.
-The phone number to call is usually on the back of your payment card.
+We encourage you to closely review your payment card statements for any unauthorized charges.
+Immediately report unauthorized charges to the bank that issued your card because payment card network rules generally provide that cardholders are not responsible for unauthorized charges that are timely reported.
+The phone number to call can usually be found on the back of the payment card.
 Information on additional steps you can take can be found on the following pages.

-We regret that this incident occurred and apologize for any inconvenience.
-To help prevent a similar incident from occurring in the future, Tupperware has implemented enhanced technical, administrative, and procedural safeguards in order to further protect our systems.

-If you have questions, please call 1-844-969-2514, Monday - Friday, from 9:00 a.m. to 6:30 p.m., Eastern Daylight Time.
+We apologize for any concern this incident may cause.
+We have corrected the unauthorized change to our site and, to help prevent a similar incident from occurring in the future, we have further enhanced the security measures for our website.
+We are also working with the payment card networks to notify banks that issue payment cards.
+If you have any questions, please call 1-???-????, Monday through Friday, from 9:00 a.m. to 6:30 p.m.
+Eastern Time.